viamrobotics/docs/docs/architecture/_index.md

 - You power down your device, disconnect the old sensor from your SBC and connect the new one.
 - You update your configuration in the Viam app to indicate what model you are using, and how it's connected (imagine this one uses USB instead of GPIO pins).
 - You turn your device back on, and `viam-server` automatically fetches the config updates.
-- You do not need to change your SDK code, because the API is the same for all models of sensor.
+- You do not need to change your control code, because the API is the same for all models of sensor.

 ## Complex machines with multiple parts